peterjcaulfield/raiden/README.md

 - Tabbed autocompletion of request names/enviroments making any interaction with `raiden` convenient and fast.
 - Dynamic request payloads from static configs.
 No more manual changing of the request payload between requests.
 - Cookie Jar (cookies are stored and used in subsequent requests for a given domain/path)
+- Easy to define requests in yaml format

 #Installation